 Find more Manali accommodation options here.

 From Manali’s ISBT and main bus station, you’ll find all the ticket counters and parking bays for the buses.
 You have a couple of options for the bus to Leh.
-The HPTDC offer a semi-deluxe tourist bus from Manali to Leh with an overnight stop in Keylong and a few stops along the way for photographs.
-Prices for this option are around 2900 rupees (AU$58), which includes accommodation in Keylong and two meals.
-You can pre-book this bus at the station or online here.
+The HPTDC (Himachal Pradesh Tourism Bus) offer a semi-deluxe tourist bus from Manali to Leh which runs direct in a day.
+Prices for this option are around 1800 rupees (AU$35).

-The other option is to take a local HRTC bus to Keylong, stay the night there and then take another bus the following day to Leh.
-This option is far better if you have the time.
-A bus from Manali to Keylong is 200 rupees (AU$4) per seat and there are regular departures from around 5am to 1pm.
-The journey takes around 6 hours.
+The journey is done in two days, with a night in Keylong.
+First, take a local HRTC bus to Keylong, stay the night there and then take another bus the following day to Leh.
+A bus from Manali to Keylong is 250 rupees (AU$5) per seat and there are regular departures from around 5am to 1pm.
+The journey takes around three hours.

-The bus from Keylong to Leh leaves at 5am (there’s only one) and costs around 550 rupees per seat (AU$11).
+The bus from Keylong to Leh leaves at 5am (there’s only one) and costs around 600 rupees per seat (AU$12).
 It’s best to be at the station early to get your ticket as this can be a popular bus in high season.
 The journey takes around 14 hours.

-The HPTDC bus has their own hotel that they take you to, however, if you opt to spend the night in Keylong on the HRTC bus, then you’ll have to find your own accommodation.
-Keylong is a small town and there are a few options around the bus station.
+Keylong is a small town but there are a few accommodation options around the bus station.
 Prices can be exuberant because the hotel managers know that you need to spend the night there.
 Ask around and take a look at the rooms to compare.

 Khandroling Guesthouse | This hotel is right on the edge of the bus station.
 After asking a few places, it was by far the cheapest and they charged 400 rupees (AUD$8) for single occupancy or 500 rupees (AUD$10) for two people per room.
 It was basic and average but for just one night’s sleep, it did the job.
 They have Wi-Fi and a restaurant too.

 There are some shared jeeps and taxis which make the drive from Manali to Leh.
 The Manali taxi stand is right next to the bus station and you’ll find plenty of people there to ask.
-The drivers tend to begin the journey at around 1am direct to Leh.
-You’ll usually reach Leh around 5pm.
-A seat in a shared taxi can cost around 2500-3000 rupees (AU$50-60).
+The drivers tend to begin the journey at around 6am direct to Leh.
+You’ll usually reach Leh around 8pm.
+A seat in a shared taxi can cost around 3500INR (AU$65).
 You should enquire at least the day before to confirm the time and seat.

 If you can find other travellers to join, it can be beneficial to hire a whole vehicle and split the costs as you might have a more comfortable trip.